craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Wheernat Clan.md

 In 032AF, Mengugu [[Grokank Wheernat]] signed the [[Blood-Hobgoblin Clan Pact]], declaring the Wheernat Clan as a national entity that is directly allied with the other Blood Clans against the [[Bandit Lords]].

-Over the next thirty years, the Wheernat Clan was instrumental in the downfall of the [[Bandit Lords]]
+Over the next thirty years, the Wheernat Clan was instrumental in the downfall of the [[Bandit Lords]], working from the shadows with great proficiency.

 ## Governance
 ## Culture